 Who invented the round table?

-Circumference of a circle just means the distance around the circle.
-Sometimes it is also called the perimeter of the circle.
+The circumference of a circle simply means the distance around the circle.
+It can also be called the perimeter of the circle.

 The diameter is the line that cuts through the centre of the circle.

 The radius comes from the centre of the circle to the edge and is half the diameter.

 You will need to learn the value for this..sorry.
 Did you know that pi is infinite - some people can quote it to hundreds of decimal places?

 Lucky for you that you only need to use it to 3 decimal places, which is 3.142

 Finally, you need the formula for finding the circumference of a circle:

 Circumference of a circle = pi x diameter or C = pi x d